-Dr. Dao plans to accept a graduate student in Nutritional Sciences (either M.S. or Ph.D.).
-For more information about UNH's Nutritional Sciences graduate degrees, please visit the Department of Agriculture, Nutrition, & Food Systems webpage.
-For information on applying to graduate programs at UNH, please visit the UNH Graduate Admissions webpage.
+For more information about UNH's Nutritional Sciences graduate programs, please visit the Department of Agriculture, Nutrition, & Food Systems webpage.
+Visit the UNH Graduate Admissions webpage to learn about general graduate admission and application requirements.

 Given the complexities of nutrition, weight management, and human health, our research considers biological, psychosocial, cultural, and environmental determinants of health.